AnyBody/tutorials/A_study_of_studies/intro.md

 In this tutorial, we shall focus on time varying studies and in particular mechanical studies that deal with the analysis of mechanical system.
-The other major branch of studies are design studies that deal with variations of design parameters for instance as parameter studies and even optimization.
-A special tutorial is however devoted to this topic typically design studies will build on top of the analyses performed by other studies, such as mechanical studies.
+The other major branch of studies are design studies that deal with variations of design parameters, for instance, parameter studies and even optimization.
+A special tutorial is, however, devoted to this topic.
+Typically, design studies will build on top of the analyses performed by other studies, such as mechanical studies.

 The mechanical studies (derived from AnyMechStudyBase) are all very similar, except that they contain different sets of available operations.
-The base class is empty; AnyKinStudy extents this with functionality for kinematic analysis.
-AnyMechStudy further extents this with kinetic (dynamic) analysis of basic mechanical systems.
+The base class is empty; AnyKinStudy extends this with functionality for kinematic analysis.
+AnyMechStudy further extends this with kinetic (dynamic) analysis of basic mechanical systems.

-AnyBodyStudy is the must frequently used study by AnyBody users, since this study extents the kinematic analysis functions with operations for kinetic (dynamic) analysis of musculoskeletal systems, i.e., the core functionality of the AnyBody Modeling System.
+AnyBodyStudy is the most frequently used study by AnyBody users, since this study extends the kinematic analysis functions with operations for kinetic (dynamic) analysis of musculoskeletal systems, i.e., the core functionality of the AnyBody Modeling System.
 AnyBodyCalibrationStudy contains assisting functionality in this regard.